AlinaWithAFace/CISC-220-Lab-06/README.md

 Rotating right around rest
 Height of node before: rest:5
-Height of right child before: dunce:4 height of rest is now 3height of dunce is now 4 dunce is new root
+Height of right child before: dunce:4 height of rest is now 3 height of dunce is now 4 dunce is new root
 Adding: grange
 Looking right of dunce